Berikon: Administration

 The legislative function is exercised by the Gemeindeversammlung or town meeting.
 The executive in Berikon is handled by a five-member Gemeinderat (town council), the members of which are elected by a plurality voting system for a four-year term.
 The Gemeinderat leads and represents the village, as well as performing the tasks determined by the Gemeindeversammlung, as well as those delegated by the canton and federal agencies.

 Minor legal and civil disagreements fall under the jurisdiction of the Friedensrichterkreis (similar to a Justice of the Peace) of Bremgarten.

 In the 2007 federal election the most popular party was the SVP which received 34.2% of the vote.
 The next three most popular parties were the SP (18.7%), the CVP (18.1%) and the FDP (14.1%).

 Education

 In Berikon about 84.7% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
-Of the school age population (in the 2008/2009 school year), there are 334 students attending primary school, there are 312 students attending secondary school, there are 284 students attending tertiary or university level schooling in the municipality.
+Of the school age population (in the 2008/2009 school year), there were 334 students attending primary school, 312 students attending secondary school, and 284 students attending tertiary or university level schooling in the municipality.

 Berikon has primary schools of its own from kindergarten up through intermediate school (Bezirksschule, grades 6 through 9).
 The nearest Kantonsschule (canton school), a secondary school, is in Wohlen.